tymyrddin/purple/source/docs/practice/acting-on-findings.md

 finding to travel were absent.

-Three layers decide whether a finding moves, following the [PSL frame](../foundations/problem-solving/in-security.md).
-The rational layer, whether the finding is accurate and specific, is the easy part and the one most exercises get right.
+Three layers decide whether a finding moves, following the [three-layer frame](../foundations/problem-solving/in-security.md).
+The rational layer, whether the finding is accurate and specific, is the easy part and the one exercises usually get right.
 The emotional and political layers are where findings stall.

 - The emotional layer is whether the room was [safe enough](../engagement/safety.md) for the real finding to be named.
 A finding